Lemoncode/react-by-sample/17 Context/Readme.md

 This will allow us to share information between components without having to go through props drilldown or having to add redux support to our project.

+We will take a startup point sample _16 Validation_:

+## Prerequisites

+Install [Node.js and npm](https://nodejs.org/en/) (v6.6.0) if they are not already installed on your computer.

+> Verify that you are running at least node v6.x.x and npm 3.x.x by running `node -v` and `npm -v` in a terminal/console window.
+Older versions may produce errors.

 ## Steps to build it

 - We want to store just the _login_ field once the user logs in and display it  in the page B (or in wathever page or component we need it), let's add a default value ('no user').